 Bill, Martha and their little child Hal are spending a quiet winter Sunday in their cosy house when they get an unexpected visit from Mike Nickerson and Tony Rodriguez.
 Mike and Tony are ...
 See full summary »

 The only son of wealthy widow Violet Venable dies while on vacation with his cousin Catherine.
 What the girl saw was so horrible that she went insane; now Mrs. Venable wants Catherine lobotomized to cover up the truth.

 Drifter Chance Wayne returns to his hometown after many years of trying to make it in the movies.
 Arriving with him is a faded film star he picked up along the way, Alexandra Del Lago. ...
 See full summary »

 Living in Tiger Tail County, Mississippi, middle aged Archie Lee Meighan and nineteen year old "Baby Doll" Meighan née McCargo have been married for close to two years.
 Their marriage is not based on love, but each getting what they want from the other.
 Their marriage agreement has them consummating their marriage on her twentieth birthday, which is in three days, the act to which Baby Doll is not really looking forward.
 But she does taunt him and other men with her overt "baby doll" sexuality, the baby doll aspect which she fosters by sleeping in their house's nursery in a crib.
 Baby Doll's now deceased father allowed the marriage on the stipulation that Archie Lee provide Baby Doll financial security as displayed by the most resplendent house in the south.
 They currently live in a dilapidated mansion with her Aunt Rose Comfort, and although Archie Lee is making some renovations on it, he no longer has the financial means to make it what Baby Doll wants as his cotton ginning ...
 Written by

-The way the old guy holds the pizza slice changes.
+When Silva names evil spirits, the way he holds the stick changes.
 See more »

 Was this review helpful to you?